holyaustin/shrink/README.md

 5. **Tech Stack Used:**
    - LivePeer for decentralized video streaming.
    - Zora Blockchain for secure transactions and content ownership.
-   - Python and TensorFlow for AI algorithm development.
+   - Next.js, TailwindCSS for the client / user interface.
-   - React.js for the user interface.
+   - Hardhat, ethers.js for web3
    - Node.js for backend operations.
    - AWS for cloud infrastructure and storage solutions.